Why Does God Allow Bad Things to Happen to Babies? A Three-Faith Comparison

 FAQs

-Does the Bible say anything about babies and suffering?
+Does the Bible say babies are innocent?

 0 Community answers